comsci-uwc-isak/unit-1-project-Khalidismail876/README.md

 ```

 ### Developing the action of editing files
+This code will allow the user to edit and change the data they stored in the car file.

 1. Get the input as argumanets `$1 $2 $3 $4`
 2. check number of argumetns (4) `$#`
 3. Go inside database